renie/thorJs/README.md

 ThorJs [![Build Status](https://travis-ci.org/renie/thorJs.svg?branch=master)](https://travis-ci.org/renie/thorJs)
 ======
 This IS NOT and DO NOT INTENDED TO BE a jQuery/ExtJs/something like.
 It's just a tools pack to simplify some boring everyday work.

+TESTE

 ### Bug and suggestions
 Bugs and suggestions should be sent to renie[dot]webdev[at]gmail[dot]com.